ArchDB-Soc/archdb-backend/README.md

-# iadb backend
+# ArchDB (Archeological Database) backend

-The Integrated Archaeological Database (IADB) enables archaeologists to record details from an excavation and to develop interpretations of what they have found.
+The Archaeological Database (ArchDB) enables archaeologists to record details from an excavation and to develop interpretations of what they have found.

-The Berkshire Archæological Society, the University of Reading and the York Archaeological Trust have been using IADB 2017.
+The Berkshire Archæological Society, the University of Reading and the York Archaeological Trust have been using a previous version of similar software.
 This is likely to be deprecated by 2025.

-This project is to help them explore options for developing a new IADB from scratch.
+This project is to help them explore options for developing a new product from scratch.
 Right now it uses sample data.

 Feedback is welcome, feel free to get in contact with suggestions.